-Today Carrieton is a small, friendly, rural community with a population of 50.
-Situated in the Flinders Ranges, Carrieton is 300km due north of Adelaide.
-The Carrieton Community Store is a great place to stock up on groceries and the Carrieton Hotel offers meals (dine-in or take-away) and full bar facilities.
+Today, Carrieton is a small, independent rural community with a population of 40.
+Situated in the Flinders Ranges, Carrieton is 300km due north of Adelaide on the R.M.
+Williams Way.

-In relation to the surrounding area, Carrieton is 37 km north of Orroroo and 71 km south of Hawker or an hours travelling time due east of Port Augusta.
-Many people travelling through to the heart of the Flinders Ranges stop in Carrieton to enjoy the beautiful ranges, which offer spectacular views.
+In relation to the surrounding area Carrieton is 37 km north of Orroroo and 71 km south of Hawker, or a one hour drive due east of Port Augusta.
+Many people travelling through to the heart of the Flinders Ranges stop in Carrieton to enjoy the beautiful ranges which offer spectacular views.

-The warm local hospitality is a refreshing break from the journey.
-A town steeped in history and picturesque vistas.
-Bushwalking on the many trails, and sightseeing is one of the most pleasant ways to enjoy Carrieton.
+With warm local hospitality, Carrieton is an ideal place to break up your journey.
+A town steeped in history and picturesque vistas, sightseeing is one of the most pleasant ways to enjoy Carrieton.

-Yanyarrie Whim – the remains of ‘Yanyarrie Whim’, is a large stone tank with a local slate trough built for watering stock.
+The remains of ‘Yanyarrie Whim’ is a large stone tank with a local slate trough built many years ago for watering stock.
 Yanyarrie Whim later become a significant watering hole for drovers using the north-south route passing through the Carrieton district.

-The Horseshoe – The Horseshoe Range features the unusual Moockra Tower rock – The walking track offers spectacular lookouts.
-The views of the beautiful gum creek country go for miles.
+The Horseshoe Range features the unusual Moockra Tower rock.
+The walking track offers spectacular lookouts and the views of the beautiful gum creek country go for miles.

-Historic cemeteries – Carrieton, Eurelia, Johnburgh, Hammond, Craddock and Belton Oladdie homestead – was built on the bank of the Oladdie Creek with a well just below the house.
-Established in 1850
+Built on the bank of the Oladdie Creek with a well just below the house the homestead was established in 1850.

-Flora – There is a huge variety of plants in the area.
+There is a huge variety of plants in the area.
 Predominant trees are Eucalyptus (river red gum – mainly in the creek beds), native pine, black oak, quandong (native peach), black mallee and old man saltbush.
-We do have books available for anyone that would like to study the Carrieton district’s fauna and flora.
-You can leave your caravan at the new establishment ‘Horseshoe View’; Caravan Park and camping facilities, cottage & budget accommodation.